 POP Trends for Design

 Beyond the ability to interact with and secure products, POP displays also need to attract and intrigue consumers.
-Professional design principles like use of whitespace and clever use of a brand’s visual guidelines is a good place to start, but even some of the best designers need further inspiration.
+Professional design principles like use of whitespace and clever use of a brand’s visual guidelines are a good place to start, but even some of the best designers need further inspiration.
 Some of the top POP design trends are ones that blur the lines behind traditional and experiential design, like:

 Stores Within Stores

 Big box stores, like Target, are mastering the concept of “stores within stores”, which feature seasonal merchandise for back-to-school, Christmas and other times-of-year.
-The secret to making a store-within-a-store effective is for the theme to be clear, and for the merchandise to truly create a one-stop shop that excites, delights and causes consumers to spread the word.
+The secret to making a store-within-a-store effective is for the theme to be clear, and for the merchandise to truly create a one-stop-shop that excites, delights and causes consumers to spread the word.

 QR Codes for Details